-Direct Deposit – Once all financial aid has been applied to the student’s account and tuition and fees are deducted, there may be overage money to be given to the student to use for transportation, living or child care.
-The student can complete a form and provide a checking or savings account number and the overage can be directly deposited into the student’s personal bank account.
+Once all financial aid has been applied to the student’s account and tuition and fees are deducted, there may be overage money to be given to the student to use for transportation, living or child care.
+To set up direct deposit, log into myAntioch and select “non-payroll Direct Deposit” under Financial Profile.

-Estimated Family Contribution (EFC) – This figure was calculated by the Department of Education from the information you placed on the FAFSA.
-Your adjusted gross income, asset information, number of people in household and number in college are all factors when determining the student’s EFC.
+.
+Your adjusted gross income, asset information, number of people in household and number in college are all factors when determining the student’s EFC

 Federal Pell Grant – Grant for undergraduate students based on financial need.
 Student must complete the FAFSA to determine financial need.